 REGISTER FOR A CLASS OR TOUR

-To register for a class or tour, or get more information about EcoHouse, contact the Ecology Center by calling 510-548-2220 x242 or emailing email@example.com.
+To register for a class or tour, or get more information about EcoHouse, contact the Ecology Center by calling 510-548-2220 x239 or emailing firstname.lastname@example.org.

 Ecohouse has solar panels, an on-demand water heater, water-saving fixtures, natural and recycled building materials, natural linoleum floors, salvaged kitchen cabinets, bamboo kitchen countertops, a greywater and wetland system, a rainwater catchment system, a strawbale and rammed earth shed, a living roof, an organic permaculture garden, native drought tolerant plants, mushrooms, and more.